AtlasMountains/personal-finance-club/README.md

 - routing
   - used standard middleware like (auth, verified, guest)

-#### the first expansion to the authentication system and the first big problem
+#### Expanding to the authentication system and the first big problem

 After I had the basic authentication system with email verification, I wanted to limit the amount of emails sent to protect against spammers.
 And while we're at it, I also limited the amount of login and registration attempts both per ip